 Native Plant Sale

-We’ll be offering young plants grown from seed ethically collected from wild plants sourced from Wild Seed Project or from native species grown in home gardens.
-At a time when development has fragmented habitats and interrupted migration corridors for the native plants and animals that co-evolved over millennia, we can help restore more beneficial environments for these essential inhabitants and for us in our home gardens.
-The native plants will attract native insects and will provide food for our native birds.
+At a time when development has fragmented habitats and interrupted migration corridors for native plants and animals that co-evolved over millennia, we can help create and restore beneficial environments for these essential inhabitants—and for us—in our home gardens.

 Plants for Sale